JGRennison/OpenTTD-patches/README.md

   This requires a NewGRF which supports this and realistic train braking.
 * No-entry signals.
   These are not shown in the build signal window by default.
+* Add client setting to show all signals using the default baseset sprites.

 #### Roads and Road Vehicles